jamespohalloran/next-tinaio-demo/README.md

 ## Issues to be aware of

+### Auth

 The auth-token is currently stored on the backend as an http-only cookie within NextJS's preview data.
 Another copy is stored by the frontend in a non-http-only cookie, which is accessed by the frontend.
 This duplicate cookie causes production concerns around XSS, and can also lead to out-of-sync auth issues.

+### Private npm packages

+This repo uses private npm packages.
+If you don't have access locally, let me know and i can grant access within npm.
+If you do have access and want to push to Vercel, you will need to an a `NPM_TOKEN` as an environment variable within Vercel.

 ## Deploy on Vercel